-- 1. THAT Zoning By-law Amendment File Z.18.025 (Anatolia Capital Corp.)
+- 1. THAT Zoning By-law Amendment File Z.18.027 (Anatolia Investments Corp.)
 BE APPROVED to amend Zoning By-law 1-88, to rezone the Subject Lands from "A Agricultural Zone" to "EM1 Prestige Employment Area Zone", "EM1(H) Prestige Employment Area Zone" with the Holding Symbol "(H)", "EM2(H) General Employment Area Zone" with the Holding Symbol "(H)", and "OS1 Open Space Conservation Zone", in the manner shown on Attachment 3, together with the site-specific zoning exceptions identified in Table 1 of this report. - 2.
-THAT the Owner, (Anatolia Capital Corp.), enter into an agreement with the City of Vaughan to provide securities and commit to undertaking works based on the preliminary design for the provision of external municipal services including municipal storm sewers and stormwater outlet to Rainbow Creek (via future John Lawrie Street as shown on Attachment 6) complete with appropriate easements to facilitate the development of the Subject Lands, all to the satisfaction of the City and the Toronto and Region Conservation Authority.
-This agreement shall be executed prior to enactment of the Zoning By-law unless alternative arrangements are made to the satisfaction of the City. - 3.
-THAT the Holding Symbol "(H)" shall not be removed from the Subject Lands or any portion thereof, until the following conditions are satisfied: - a) Draft Plan of Subdivision File 19T- 18V009 is approved by Vaughan Council; - b) All remaining Block 59 conditions of Block Plan approval as shown on Attachment 8; - c) For the lands zoned EM1(H) Prestige Employment Area Zone with the Holding Symbol "(H)" and EM2(H) General Employment Area Zone with the Holding Symbol "(H)" as shown on Attachment 3 lot consolidation is required for the portion of each lot located on the abutting property to the south; - 4.
-THAT the Owner be permitted to apply for a Minor Variance Application(s) to the Vaughan Committee of Adjustment, if required, before the second anniversary of the day on which the implementing Zoning By-law for the Subject Lands comes into effect, to permit minor adjustments to the implementing Zoning By-law, if required. - 5.
-THAT Site Development File DA.18.065 BE DRAFT APPROVED AND SUBJECT TO THE CONDITIONS included in Attachment 1 to the satisfaction of the Development Planning Department, to permit one employment building on the Subject Lands, identified as "Building 1" on Attachments 3 to 5:
+THAT the Holding Symbol "(H)" shall not be removed from the Subject Lands or any portion thereof, until the following conditions are satisfied: - a) Draft Plan of Subdivision File 19T-18V011 is approved by Vaughan Council; and - b) All remaining Block 59 conditions of Block Plan approval as shown on Attachment 8. - THAT the Owner be permitted to apply for a Minor Variance Application(s) to the Vaughan Committee of Adjustment, if required, before the second anniversary of the day on which the implementing Zoning By-law for the Subject Lands comes into effect, to permit minor adjustments to the implementing Zoning By-law, if required. - 4.
+THAT Site Development File DA.18.067 BE DRAFT APPROVED AND SUBJECT TO THE CONDITIONS included in Attachment 1 to the satisfaction of the Development Planning Department, to permit one employment building on the Subject Lands, identified as "Building 1" on Attachments 3 to 5